+When IFRS 17, Insurance contracts is implemented, adjustments will be made to associate accounting policies, where necessary, in order to be consistent with the Group's insurance accounting policies.
 When IFRS 9, Financial Instruments: Classification and Measurement, is implemented, KHL will continue to classify all its financial assets at FVTPL.
-There will therefore be no impact on the estimated fair value of the assets disclosed in the table above.
+There will therefore be no impact on the estimated fair value of the financial assets disclosed in the table above.